Helping Someone Else

 Additional tips for helping someone else can be found in this resource from Iowa Coalition Against Sexual Assault.

 For Drake University employees

-According to Drake University’s Sexual and Interpersonal Misconduct Policy, all Drake faculty and staff who are not exempted as confidential (i.e., Student Counseling, Student Health) must notify the Title IX coordinator of incidents of sexual or interpersonal misconduct.
-To notify the Title IX coordinator, you may do so in person, through phone or email, or through an online report.
-Upon receiving the information, the Title IX coordinator will evaluate the information received and determine what further actions should be taken.
+According to Drake University’s Sexual Harassment Policy, all Drake faculty and staff who are not exempted as confidential (i.e., Student Counseling, Student Health) must notify the Title IX Coordinator of incidents of sexual or interpersonal misconduct by contacting the Title IX coordinator in person, through phone or email, or through an online report.
+Upon receiving information about an allegation of sexual or interpersonal misconduct, the Title IX coordinator will evaluate the information received and determine what further actions should be taken.
 For example, the Title IX coordinator will take steps, either directly with the individual or through the employee, to provide information about the University's policies as well as available health and advocacy resources and options for criminal reporting.

 As a Drake University employee, you are encouraged to let anyone reporting sexual or interpersonal misconduct to you know that you have an obligation to notify the University about the reported misconduct, at which point the person may decide not to tell you anything further, which is perfectly fine.
 Please do not indicate or state that you can keep the matter to yourself.
 Regardless of the reporting parties response, please do try to share information about resources, especially ways the person can find support through an advocate or counseling.